anquanscan/sec-tools/README.md

 [SWELF](https://github.com/ceramicskate0/SWELF): Simple Windows Event Log Forwarder (SWELF).
 Its easy to use/simply works Log Forwarder and EVTX Parser.
 Almost in full release here at https://github.com/ceramicskate0/SWELF/releases/latest.
 [API-fuzzer](https://github.com/Fuzzapi/API-fuzzer): API Fuzzer which allows to fuzz request attributes using common pentesting techniques and lists vulnerabilities
 [Jinja2-ExploitMe](https://github.com/Make-School-Labs/Jinja2-ExploitMe): [BEW 2.3: Web Security] Clone this repo to begin the SSTI exploit activity.
 [MnemonicToImage](https://github.com/jakezeal/MnemonicToImage): Secure your crypto private keys with an Image.
 A new, user friendly way to backup and store your Bitcoin.
+[CTF-writeups-public](https://github.com/shiltemann/CTF-writeups-public): Writeups for infosec Capture the Flag events by team Galaxians